-Sure, you’ll see some great road-side views in New Zealand – Milford Sound looks great from the hotel carpark, Rangitoto Island dominates the view from Auckland’s waterfront.
-But to say you’ve truly experienced the wilderness, lace up your hiking boots and head out into the backcountry.
+Sure, you’ll see some great road-side views in New Zealand – Milford Sound looks great from the hotel carpark, and Rangitoto Island dominates the view from Auckland’s waterfront.
+But to say you’ve truly experienced the wilderness, you'll need to lace up your hiking boots and head out into the backcountry.

-If you’re heading out overnight on foot, you’re not hiking, you’re tramping.
+If you’re heading out overnight on foot in New Zealand, you’re not hiking, you’re tramping.
 New Zealand has an amazing network of tramping huts, all maintained by the loveable Department of Conservation (DOC).
 The huts on the tracks mentioned here have bunks with mattresses and a water supply, but no food, cooking equipment or rubbish bins.

 Visit your local DOC visitors’ center before you head out on a tramp.
 The staff has the latest updates on track conditions, weather forecasts, and numbers of other trampers in the area.